 and fill 'em with soil and let the kids loose with the seeds or

 - Shells.
-A great choice for cactus and succulents.
+An excellent choice for cactus and succulents.

-Now that you've chosen your containers, here's how to get started:
+Now that you've chosen your containers, here's how to get growing:

 - Wash out the container.
 Put holes in the bottom for drainage.